MchainNetwork/cosmos-awesome/README.md

 - [Cosmos SDK](https://cosmos.network/) - A state-of-the-art blockchain framework powering the Cosmos Hub and its expanding orbit of sovereign chains, enabling the creation of innovative applications in the internet of blockchains.

+### Blockchain Identity

+- [Starname](https://www.starname.me/) - Starname allows users to reserve their blockchain identity and crypto name, empowering creators and individuals in the digital space.
+The IOV token is used to purchase *starnames and for staking rewards.
+Starname is integrated with partners like Cosmos, Cosmostation, Wallet Connect, and Ledger, among others.

 ### Blockchain Interoperability

 - [IBC Protocol](https://www.ibcprotocol.dev/) - IBC is a blockchain interoperability protocol enabling secure and permissionless transfer of arbitrary data across 100+ IBC-enabled chains.
 It supports universal interoperability, permissionless access, and enhanced security.
 IBC enables asynchronous communication, middleware customization, interchain accounts, interchain queries, and cross-chain token transfers.